Mexican Chocolate Mousse recipe

 Wine Pairing

-I’m not ashamed to use some kitchen helpers here and there.
-Just a basic no-cook chocolate pudding mix works well for this Mexican chocolate mousse.
-Most mixes are also vegetarian and gluten-free (though not necessarily certified as such).
+A basic no-cook chocolate pudding mix works well for this Mexican chocolate mousse.
+Many mixes are also vegetarian and gluten-free (though check labels and ingredients).

 Equipment